Olamide Zaccheaus Player Prop Bets for NFL Week 11 | Atlanta vs. New England 11/18/2021

 Matchup vs. New England

-- The 236.8 yards per game the Patriots are giving up through the air makes them the NFL's eighth-ranked pass defense.
+- The Patriots are conceding 236.8 passing yards per game this year, the NFL's eighth-ranked pass defense.

-- The Patriots have allowed 13 touchdowns through the air (1.3 per game).
-They are eighth in the league in that category.
+- The Patriots have surrendered 13 touchdowns through the air (1.3 per game).
+They are eighth in the NFL in that category.

 Recent Performances

-- Against the Cowboys last week, Zaccheaus was targeted seven times and totaled 22 yards on two receptions.
+- Zaccheaus put together a 22-yard performance against the Cowboys last week on two catches while being targeted seven times.

-- Zaccheaus has six catches on 11 targets for 92 yards and two touchdowns over his last three outings, averaging 30.7 yards per game.
+- Zaccheaus' six receptions (on 11 targets) have netted him 92 yards (30.7 ypg) and two touchdowns over his last three games.

 Zaccheaus' Atlanta Teammates